wp-plugins/easyling-for-wp/readme.txt

 = Is the Easyling for Wordpress Plugin free to use? =

 Yes, 100% free.
-[Easyling.com](http://www.easyling.com/website-owners/prices "") also has a free plan.
+[Easyling.com Website Translation](http://www.easyling.com/website-owners/prices?utm_source=easyling-wp-plugin-admin&utm_medium=admin-link&utm_campaign=easyling-wp "") also has got a free plan.

 = Will it work with my (XXXXX) theme? =